ashishdoneriya/csetutorials.com-ssj/posts/rate-limiter-design-techniques.md

 5. Add the current timestamp to the set.
 7. If the set is empty then go to step 8.
 If set is not empty then drop request.
 8. Execute below steps atomically (9 and 10).
-9. In redis get value of key floorFuncMinutes(current request timestamp) ( eg. 11:03:46 to 11:03:00).
+9. In redis get value of key floorFuncMinutes(current request timestamp) ( eg. 11:03:46:123 to 11:03:00:000).
 10. Increment the value of key floorFuncMinutes(current request timestamp) and set TTL of 1 minute.
 11. If the value is less than max limit ( in this case 10 requests per minute ie. 10) then allow the request to proceed further otherwise drop the request.

+### Problem 3 : Max 10 requests per minute.

+We can solve this problem much like problem 2.

+Approach 1 : Follow steps from 1 to 6 and skip step 7.
+Advantages and draw back are the same.

+Approach 2 : If we follow approach 2 then there could be sudden spike in traffic at the starting and ending of the windows (minutes).
+In this case we could use (Partial) Sliding window counter algorithm that is counting based on floor of every second ie. 11:03:46:123 to 11:03:46:000.
+But I think it would be very (time consuming).
+Therefore you could use directly sliding window alogrithm. ie (3 + 5 * 0.7% = 6.5 = 6)